kavros/Laxanika/ReadMe.md

 * print catalogues with new prices and history

 # Build & Run
+* Install:
+  * Intellij IDEA
-* Install Intellij IDEA, SQL Server Management Studio 2012, Kefalaio 5 ERP
+  * SQL Server Management Studio 2012
+  * Kefalaio 5 ERP
+  * Git for Windows
 * Import project using Intellij IDEA
 * Copy credentials in cfg folder
 * Build and Run using Intellij IDEA